PeterMilo/odin-project-todo/README.md

 # odin-project-todo

-Next step: Create the form fillout and render logic for a new todo
+Next step: Make the form editable (start by creating a edit buttun during render)

 This should still work:
 npx webpack --watch